zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 11. Copy and paste **Private IP, Public IP, Login URL** and **LB Public IP** to your ``Key-Data.txt``.
 These variables are needed for the remainder of the procedures in this lab.

-## Part 3.
+## Step 3.
 Log in to Oracle E-Business Suite Cloud Manager

 Before login in to the Oracle E-Business Suite Cloud Manager web application, you need to add the **hostname** in the Login URL to your local computer hosts file.